wittg3n/sabot/README.md

 ![Redis](https://img.shields.io/badge/Redis-6%2B-red.svg)
 ![FFmpeg](https://img.shields.io/badge/FFmpeg-4%2B-black.svg)

-KIAGram is a production-ready Telegram bot built with **Telegraf**.
+SaBot is a production-ready Telegram bot built with **Telegraf**.
 It collects a three-step "chunk" (photo + caption → audio + caption → voice note) from private chats and posts or schedules the compiled post to a channel.
 The bot ships with inline keyboards, upcoming schedule previews, and structured logging so it is ready to deploy.

 ## 🚀 Features